codedbychavez/React-Firebase-Auth/README.md

 # React-Firebase-Auth
-Signup and Login flow using React and Google Firebase Auth
+Auth Login flow using in React using Google Firebase Auth

 ## Getting Setup
 1. Clone this repo